oscarychen/django-oauth-toolkit-spa/README.md

 To continue develope this package, I've included a `requirements.txt` and `env_setup.sh` to help you get up and running.

-With the appropriate Python environment activated, run the following to set up a Python virtual environment in project directory:
+With the appropriate Python(ie: Python 3.8), run the following to set up a Python virtual environment in project directory:

 ```
 source env_setup.py